Accessible and Public Toilets

 Radar Key – National Key Scheme

-The Radar National Key Scheme (NKS) offers disabled people independent access to over 9,000 locked public toilets around the country.
-Toilets fitted with National Key Scheme (NKS) locks can now be found in shopping centres, pubs, cafes, department stores, bus and train stations and many other locations in most parts of the country.
+The Radar National Key Scheme (NKS) offers disabled people independent access to over 9,000 locked public toilets around the country with one key.
+Toilets fitted with National Key Scheme (NKS) locks can now be found in shopping centres, pubs, cafes, department stores, bus and train stations and many other locations in the country.

 You can purchase an N&C Phlexicare RADAR Key online from many different retailers of disability products, or you can buy one from Disability North offices in Gosforth.
-There is also a regional list to buy a Radar Key, to find out the location of the accessible toilets in your area fitted with the N&C Phlexicare lock.
 Please visit Disability Rights UK website for more information.

 Other Useful Information

-Disability North also sell Radar keys and other items of equipment which you may be useful.
+Disability North sell Radar keys and other items of equipment which you may be useful.